 Offer situational opportunities for problem-solving.
 For instance, if hiring a production manager show them a budget top sheet and ask them to present a way to save on the budget, time or crew.
 The answers will be varied and insightful.

-Make a choice for the best candidate
+6. Hire the best candidate

 Make A Decision.
 Don’t worry it’s an informed decision because you did your homework and you even had help.
 At this point, it should feel as though the decision has been made for you, though the choice can still be difficult.